 - Tree removal around the site

-- September 2016: Raise 90% of funds needed for building costs through private donations
+- Fall 2016: Raise 90% of funds needed for building costs through private donations

-- September 2018: Construction completed, followed by occupancy of new building
+- Late 2018: Construction completed, followed by occupancy of new building and demolition of current building

 How a New Hospital Will Benefit Our Patients: